jwl-7/c0de_gr1nd/python_explanations/reverse_digits.md

 # Reverse Digits
-Write a program which takes an integer and returns the integer corresponding to the digits of the input written in reverse order.
+Given an integer _x_, reverse the order of the digits.

 ## Examples
 ```